fatemehhaji/fine-tuning_LLMs/README.md

 After fine-tuning, we measure various metrics to evaluate the quality of the generated text, including perplexity, BLEU score, ROUGE-L score, and BERTScore.
 We also conduct a small-scale human evaluation to assess the generated text's grammatical correctness, coherence, and correctness of the answer.

+Discussion - The results from the table show that the phi-2-finetuned model slightly outperforms the Llama-2-7b-hf-finetuned and Mistral-7B-finetuned models in terms of BLEU, ROUGE-L, Perplexity, and BERTScore metrics.
+The BLEU scores are low for all models, suggesting that this metric may not be the best indicator of performance for this specific task.
+On the other hand, BERTScores are notably higher, indicating a better alignment with semantic similarity in the generated text.
+Human evaluation scores are also relatively high for all models, suggesting that the generated text is comprehensible to humans.
+The generation of extra tokens seems to affect all models similarly, as reflected in their scores across the different metrics.

 Generated using settings: top_k = 50, num_beams = 5, and temperature = 1.

 | Model Name                            | BLEU     | ROUGE-L   | BERTScore | Perplexity | Human Evaluation |